 How does PCP work at the end of the contract?

-With hire purchase, you have no choice but to take the car home with you.
+With hire purchase, you have no choice but to take the car home.
 With a PCP, however, you’ve got a choice to make.
-You can either!
+You can use either!

 A) Hand the car back, and run away.
-If you’ve had enough of the car, and you’ve decided you’d instead buy your next car outright, you might want to walk away.
-You don’t have to pay any extra at the end of the PCP contract – assuming you have no penalties for going over your mileage or for any damage.
+If you’ve had enough of the vehicle and decided you’d instead buy your next car outright, you might want to walk away.
+You don’t have to pay any extra at the end of the PCP – assuming you have no penalties for going over your mileage or for any damage.

-B) Hand the car back, and sign up again for a newer car.
-If you’ve really enjoyed the convenience and low monthly cost of a PCP deal, then you can opt to hand your current car back and immediately take out another PCP deal on a newer and shinier car.
+B) Hand the car back, and sign up again for a new car.
+If you’ve enjoyed the convenience and low monthly cost of a PCP deal, then you can opt to hand your current car back and immediately take out another PCP deal on a newer and shinier car.

 C) You pay the balloon payment: you now officially own the car.
 If you’re in love with the car, you don’t have to say goodbye at the end of your agreement.
-Simply pay up for the balloon payment, and it’s all yours.
+Pay up for the balloon payment, and it’s all yours.

 Can I end a PCP early?

 The answer is Kind of.
-With every car finance agreement, you have a clause that gives you the legal right to end the contract as soon as you’ve paid off half of the total repayable amount.
+With every car finance agreement, you have a clause that gives you the legal right to terminate the contract after you’ve paid off half of the total repayable amount.